Cup-Of-JavaScript/Python-Intro-II/assignments.md

 # Python Intro II Assignments
 Submit a PR for each exercise.

+Use this [Python Reference](https://gitlab.com/mburolla/python-reference/) as a guide to these exercises.

 # Ex.
 1 Sort with Lambda
 Given the following list: